 - Before the verdict, the telecom companies were already facing huge taxes from the government (18% GST and AGR of 3-5% for spectrum usage charges and 8% as licence fee).

 - The high debt faced by the telecos giants would mean increasing job losses and decreasing investments.

-- To settle their dues, companies are going to pool funds from the market, proceeds from the divestment of assets and relief provided by the government in the form of a two-year moratorium on past spectrum dues.
+- To settle their dues, companies looked to pool funds from the market, proceeds from the divestment of assets and relief provided by the government in the form of a two-year moratorium on past spectrum dues.

 - Even non-telecom companies that hold licences for internal communication and signalling are liable to pay fees on their entire revenue even if they do not offer telecom services.
 This is because the SC’s ruling is an interpretation of the licence agreement and thus applies universally to all companies holding telecom licences.

-What are the other challenges faced by the telecom sector?
+What other challenges are faced by the sector?

 - Delayed rollout of innovative products and services due to the unfavourable environment caused by government policies and regulations.